-The University Learning

-Outcomes articulate the common

-characteristics and essential

-learning outcomes that underlie all

-MUIH programs.
-These outcomes

-identify and define elements that

-all students will know and be able

-to demonstrate by the end of their

-program.
-They lay the framework for

-the curriculum, how student learning

-will be assessed, and students will

-demonstrate learning.
-There are

-eleven University Learning Outcomes:

-- Business/Practice Management: Graduates apply best principles and practices in business management to sustain their livelihood while providing in-demand quality services to patients and clients. - Discernment: Graduates analyze information from a variety of perspectives to make a reasoned judgment based on evidence and reflection.

-- Ethics: Graduates apply ethical principles and standards in alignment with the guidelines of their profession to make decisions and take actions.

-- Healing Presence: Graduates demonstrate professional qualities, relationship skills, and professional behaviors that support the innate wholeness of individuals and their capacity to heal themselves.

-- Intercultural competency:

-Graduates distinguish the impact

-of race/ethnicity, gender, age,

-sexual orientation, disability,

-religion, socio-economic status,

-veteran/military and political

-ideology on individuals, groups, and

-communities and are proficient in

-establishing relationships across

-different cultures to impact health

-perspectives and outcomes.

-- Inter-professionalism: Graduates collaborate with individuals of other professions to address health and healthcare needs and maintain a climate of mutual respect and shared values.

-- Relationship-Centeredness:

-Graduates demonstrate awareness

-of self, individuals, and the

-community to develop shared goals,

-identify opportunities and barriers,

-and facilitate meaningful change.

-- Research Literacy: Graduates access, evaluate, and apply the best available evidence to answer questions and inform decisions.

-- Resilience: Graduates utilize personal assets, external resources, and positive coping strategies to adapt and thrive in changing environments.

-- Scientific Principles: Graduates use knowledge of scientific concepts as part of analysis and decision-making in health and health care.

-- Skillfulness: Graduates demonstrate proficiency in their field of study, integrating the knowledge and theories of their discipline into sound practice.
+The University Learning Outcomes articulate the common characteristics and essential learning outcomes that underlie all MUIH programs.
+These outcomes identify and define elements that all students will know and be able to demonstrate by the end of their program.
+They lay the framework for the curriculum, how student learning will be assessed, and how students will demonstrate learning.
+They also connect the curriculum to the skills and attributes sought by employers after students' graduation.
+There are eleven University Learning Outcomes:

+- Business/Practice Management: Graduates apply best principles and practices in business management to sustain their livelihood while providing in-demand quality services to patients and clients. - Discernment: Graduates analyze information from a variety of perspectives to make a reasoned judgment based on evidence and reflection. - Ethics: Graduates apply ethical principles and standards in alignment with the guidelines of their profession to make decisions and take actions. - Healing Presence: Graduates demonstrate professional qualities, relationship skills, and professional behaviors that support the innate wholeness of individuals and their capacity to heal themselves. - Intercultural competency: Graduates distinguish the impact of race/ethnicity, gender, age, sexual orientation, disability, religion, socio-economic status, veteran/military, and political ideology on individuals, groups, and communities and are proficient in establishing relationships across different cultures to impact health perspectives and outcomes. - Inter-professionalism: Graduates collaborate with individuals of other professions to address health and healthcare needs and maintain a climate of mutual respect and shared values. - Relationship-Centeredness: Graduates demonstrate awareness of self, individuals, and the community to develop shared goals, identify opportunities and barriers, and facilitate meaningful change. - Research Literacy: Graduates access, evaluate, and apply the best available evidence to answer questions and inform decisions. - Resilience: Graduates utilize personal assets, external resources, and positive coping strategies to adapt and thrive in changing environments. - Scientific Principles: Graduates use knowledge of scientific concepts as part of analysis and decision-making in health and health care. - Skillfulness: Graduates demonstrate proficiency in their field of study, integrating the knowledge and theories of their discipline into sound practice.